The Census and the Second Law: An Entropic Approach to Optimal Apportionment for the U.S. House of Representatives

 We have decided that the apportionment problem is one of mapping a set of rational numbers to a set of nearby integers in some \textit{optimally fair} way.
 But what precisely should be near to what, and how should closeness or fairness be measured?

-Obviously the state quotas $q_s = \tfrac{p_s}{P}R$ are not generically integers, so the $a_s$ cannot be chosen exactly equal to the $q_s$, without violating Constitutional mandates dictating that each state receive at least one representative but always a whole number of representatives.
+Obviously the exact state quotas $q_s = \tfrac{p_s}{P}R$ are not generically integers, so the $a_s$ cannot be chosen exactly equal to the $q_s$, without violating Constitutional (and common-sense) mandates dictating that each state receive at least one representative but always a whole number of representatives.

-As a corollary, given the proposed apportionments, the state-level average district sizes $\bar{d}_{s} = \tfrac{p_s}{a_s}$, cannot all be all chosen to be equal to the national average $\bar{D} =\tfrac{P}{R}$, and likewise the representational weights (or equivalently, polling probabilities) $\bar{w}_{sn} = \tfrac{a_s}{R} \tfrac{1}{p_s} = \tfrac{a_s}{q_s}\tfrac{1}{P}$ cannot all assume the value associated with an ideal direct democracy, namely $\bar{w} = {1}/{P}$ for all represented individuals in all districts of all states.
+As a corollary, given the proposed apportionments, the state-level average district sizes $\bar{d}_{s} = \tfrac{p_s}{a_s}$, cannot all be all chosen to be equal to the national average $\bar{D} =\tfrac{P}{R}$, and likewise the representational weights (or equivalently, polling probabilities) $\bar{w}_{sn} = \tfrac{a_s}{R} \tfrac{1}{p_s} = \tfrac{a_s}{q_s}\tfrac{1}{P}$ cannot all assume the value associated with an ideal direct democracy, namely $\bar{w} = \tfrac{1}{P}$ for all represented individuals in all districts of all states.
 Almost always, there must be some cost in terms of democratic fairness in order to gain the presumed practical efficiencies of indirect or representative government.
 This is of why we speak of apportionment as a \textit{problem}.